Jennifer Lopez poses half nude and looks amazing at 49

 Get Stuff We Love

 Jennifer Lopez turned heads in a barely there green Versace dress (you know the one) on the Grammy Awards red carpet 18 years ago.
-Now, at the age of 49, the singer is showing off her bod in yet another iconic green gown and looking better than ever.
+Now, at the age of 49, the singer is showing off her bod in yet another iconic green gown (this time Valentino) and looking better than ever.

 Lopez graces the December cover of InStyle and strikes a half-naked pose inside the magazine in a revealing emerald green sequined gown.